 - 1 cup fluff or marshmallow creme

 - Using a hand mixer or stand mixer, cream together the butter and sugar until light and fluffy.

 - In a separate bowl, combine milk and vanilla.

-- In another separate bowl, combine flour, baking soda, baking powder, salt and cocoa.
+- In another separate bowl, combine the dry ingredients: flour, baking soda, baking powder, salt and cocoa.

 - Add half of the flour mixture to the butter mixture.
 Mix until incorporated.
 Add half of the milk mixture and mix until incorporated.
 Repeat to use remaining flour and milk mixtures.

 - Scoop by tsp onto baking sheet leaving space in between (about 12 per sheet).
 DO NOT GREASE BAKING SHEET.
 These can be baked on parchment paper as well to save clean up time.